nicktaras/arduino-bluetooth-rmt-ctrl-car/README.md

 ### Project:

-This project is for hobbyists who would like a headstart with their remote control projects.
-This includes in both software, hardware and electronics.
+This project is for hobbyists who would like a headstart with their remote control car project (software, hardware and electronics).

 ### Project Status:

-Please track through commits to see progress if you wish to use this repository for your own project.
+Please track through commits to see smaller steps of progress:

 - Code (incomplete, in progress)
-- 3D model (incomlete)
+- 3D model (incomplete)
 - Electronics schema (incomplete)

-Hope it helps you with your ideas and projects :)
+Good luck with your project :)

 ### Code: